nancy-vu/nancy-vu.github.io/_posts/2025-02-19-my-first-post.md

 Today, I spent most of my day setting up Jekyll on my Mac and familiarizing myself with its uses and setup since I have not manually created a blog and its individual blog posts before.
 Usually, I have used SquareSpace to post any online materials.
 I am excited to learn to do these things from scratch, and I am especially excited to write in Markdown files more.
 In my opinion, I find Markdown files more intuitive and nice to write for blogging.
 This might just be my bias because my first programming language was R (not sure I did too much programming back then though.. mostly packages other people have already designed since I mostly used it to do statistical tests and generate sample experiments).
 I am still figuring out how I will incorporate a mix of HTML/Markdown, but I think I will figure that out but figuring out what each is better used for on my site.
 For now, I am thinking of converting most of my connections between blog main page to blog posts as Markdown files.
 Perhaps I will write the layout templates in HTML (and then convert them to Markdown files once I get all the stylizations right?).
 If I create large stylizations in HTML, I may create a few style sheets and leave them in my layouts folder.
 After creating my templates, I also need to clean up my file organization because I initially created this site to create a personal portfolio and add other widgets I might want to access and show as part of my "portfolio" (more hands-on materials and references of my work... part of this is creating a more active GitHub profile and showcasing my other interests outside of research and academics).
 I only recently merged my GitHub page with Jekyll and this has automatically re-sorted some of my files in a somewhat confusing/redundant way.
 I hope the clean up won't cause any issues, but I'll be sure to keep back ups just in case!

 I will likely revisit my initial blog posts to clean up the way my paragraphs are spaced and such.
-A general refernece I am referring to for GitHub is the following [link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+A general reference I am referring to for GitHub is the following [link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ### Jekyll Set-up Process (for me at least...)